AdobeDocs/campaign-classic.pt-BR/help/platform/using/working-with-data-packages.md

 As entidades podem ser adicionadas a uma definição de pacote diretamente da sua localização na instância.
 Para fazer isso, siga as etapas abaixo:

-1. Clique com o botão direito do mouse na entidade desejada e depois selecione **[!UICONTROL Actions > Export in a package]**.
+1. Right-click the desired entity, then select **[!UICONTROL Actions > Export in a package]**.

    ![](assets/packagedefinition_singleentity.png)

-1. Selecione **[!UICONTROL Add to a package definition]** e depois selecione a definição de pacote à qual deseja adicionar à entidade.
+1. Select **[!UICONTROL Add to a package definition]**, then select the package definition to which you want to add the entity.

    ![](assets/packagedefinition_packageselection.png)